facebook/react/docs/docs/addons-two-way-binding-helpers.md

 ---

 > Note:
-> `ReactLink` is deprecated as of React v15.
-The recommendation is to explicitly set the value and change handler, instead of using `ReactLink`.
+> `LinkedStateMixin` is deprecated as of React v15.
+The recommendation is to explicitly set the value and change handler, instead of using `LinkedStateMixin`.

 **Importing**